neerojstha/city_mobile/README.md

 <h1>City Mobile</h1>

 This system allows user to submit their daily sales information in the system. which helps city mobile company to track their sales records and level of inventory.
-A city mobile company expect 5 percent extra sales during special occasion. so, five percent extra inventory should be sufficient.
+A city mobile company expect 5 percent extra sales during special occasion.
+So, five percent extra inventory should be sufficient.

 <hr>